Blogs/MVP Development

 Once an MVP confirms real market demand, the next step is evolving it into a Minimum Marketable Product (MMP).

-An MMP is the first commercially ready version of a product, designed not only to function but also to deliver a polished experience that supports growth, customer adoption, and revenue generation.
+An MMP is the first commercially ready version of a product.
+It is designed not just to function but to deliver a polished experience that supports user growth, revenue generation, and wider market adoption.
+At this stage, the product includes onboarding flows, billing systems, customer support, and analytics.
+It is where the product moves from experimentation to traction.

 AspectMVPMMP